 There should not be any question about what is acceptable to have in our homes, what is acceptable to eat during the Days of Unleavened Bread, or how sin, which leavening represents, works in our lives or in the church.
 In the last year, Ronny Graham gave an excellent sermonette about leavening and how it works during the Days of Unleavened Bread.
 I think the title was “Are You Hot or Are You Cold?”
 If you have any questions abut how leavening works or what is acceptable to eat during the Days of Unleavened Bread, you need to listen to Ronny's sermonette again.

-I am going to tell you a story about major confusion concerning one of the doctrines of God's church that proves the church is not God's true church.
+I am going to tell you a story about major confusion concerning one of the doctrines of God's church that proves that church is not God's true church.
 This particular doctrine is one of the signs of God's true church.
-The five signs of God's true church are: the Sabbath day and to keep it holy; the name of God and the name of the church; the plan of God ,which are the holy days; water baptism by submersion and hands being laid on you accompanied by the right words said over you; and not believing in the trinity.
+The five signs of God's true church are: the Sabbath day and to keep it holy; the name of God and the name of the church; the plan of God, which are the holy days; water baptism by submersion and hands being laid on you accompanied by the right words said over you; and not believing in the trinity.

 This sermon is about the sign of God's church listed last; not believing in the trinity.
 To this day, I hate myself for something that happened over 15 years ago; Joe Tkach, his son-in-law, Mike Feazell, and others came up with the “God Is” doctrine.
 It was one of the first major doctrinal changes that they made before the destruction of the Worldwide Church of God.
 In the Portland area at that time, the minister required all deacons, elders, deaconesses, and their spouses to view a video on the subject.
 The video was about one and a half or two hours long, was prepared by Mike Feazell, and was called the “God Is” doctrine.
 Simply, it was the trinity.